yohanesss/md_blog/posts/lifecycle-in-react-component.md

 # Mounting Lifecycle Methods

-The mounting phase is a phase whre is the component is created and inserted into the DOM.
+The mounting phase, is a phase where is the component is created and inserted into the DOM.
 ## 1. `constructor()`

 `constructor()` is the very first method called as the component is created.
 This method is used for two purposes: